 If in doubt, ask a WaterSafe approved plumber or your local water company for advice.
 You can also ask your water company to test the water at your kitchen tap.

-The installation of lead pipes to supply drinking water and the use of lead solder to join pipes has been banned in the UK for more than 25 years.
+For drinking water supplies the installation of new lead pipes and the use of lead solder to join pipes has been banned in the UK for more than 25 years.
 However, it is still possible to buy lead solder and cases of high lead in drinking water are still being recorded following its use by DIY enthusiasts or unqualified plumbers who are unaware of the danger.

 Using lead-free solder to joint copper pipes which are used for drinking, cooking and washing isn’t just a legal requirement, it safeguards your drinking water.